-"Herein is our love made perfect, that we have boldness in the day of judgement; because as He is, so are we in this world."
+"Herein is our love made perfect, that we have boldness in the day of judgment; because as He is, so are we in this world."

 -1 John 4:17

 About the Hurting and Homeless

 If you have been following Dr. and Mrs. They Say for any length of time you understand we carry a deep concern for those who are hurting in any way especially the homeless and elderly.
 Our deepest heart is to apply God's ways and principles, trusting more and effective lasting solutions to confront the issues affecting all of our lives.
 When one person suffers, the consequences touch us all to some degree.
 Unfortunate circumstances, drugs, joblessness and numerous other dilemmas collide with nearly every individual sometime in their lives.
 Other life impacting aspects exist in our society from family troubles to economic hardships and other scenarios far too numerous to list.

 SOME INTERESTING THOUGHTS TO PONDER: